coinnovationlab/barefoot/README.md

 ```
 java -jar target/barefoot-0.1.5-matcher-jar-with-dependencies.jar --debug config/server.properties config/busmatching.properties
 ```
-The matcher server will soon be running, writing a message about how it's ready and listening on port 1234.
+The matcher server will soon be running, writing a message saying it is ready and listening on port 1234.

 ## Executing Barefoot on GTFS data